paqira/jgdtrans-py/doc/source/docs/user_guide.md

 The transformation parameter is defined on the square lattice, called as _mesh_, which defined on near Japan.
-We call lattice coordinate as _mech coordinate_ and lattice node as _mesh node_.
+We call lattice coordinate as _mesh coordinate_ and lattice node as _mesh node_.
 They are implemented as {py:class}`.MeshCoord` and {py:class}`.MeshNode` respectively.